dribnet/purvs/README.md

 UPDATES: I changed up the colours and played around with trying to make it look like a neon sign.
 I also removed the dots that arent used in making up the letter and am wondering if I even need them in the font.
 I also moved the top and middle dot points to make the font slant a little to the right.

+Added Interpolate function and it works but because my parameters are booleans eg(1 or 0 depending on true or false) it doesn't work in the same way that it would with shapes so maybe I will try making parameters that arent booleans to see it work differently.

 This is an updated version of my first experiment.
 I don't know if I want this to be my final concept as its very simple but I used it to get to know what I need to be doing in this assignment.
 Each letter has six fixed dots which can have lines between them to make different letters.
 I made nine (added two for diagonal lines) parameters, that function like booleans (1 for true, 0 for false), to tell decide whether a letter needs a line between two of the dots.
 The drawLetter function then runs if statements to test whether each parameter is true and then draws a line between the points if it is true.